 The memorial stone

-There are many different designs and types of, so you can choose one that you think best represents your life and personality.
+There are many different designs and types of bespoke headstones and memorials, so you can choose one that you think best represents your life and personality.
 Maybe you want a massive, attention-grabbing headstone, or perhaps you prefer something a little more classic, you can usually pre-pay for this as well, cutting down on your funeral expenses and once again making this tough time a little easier for your family.

 This is where your loved ones will be coming to visit you when you’re gone, so be sure to take some time to find the perfect headstone for you.